Displayr/flipDimensionReduction/README.md

 Specifying `dependencies = NA` in `install_github` will not install packages listed in `Suggests` in the `DESCRIPTION` file (some of which may be proprietary and unavailable for download).

+## Submitting a bug report

+If you encounter a problem using the package, please open an [issue](https://github.com/Displayr/flipDimensionReduction/issues).
+To achieve a resolution as quickly as possible, please include a minimal, reproducible example of the bug, along with the exact error message or output you receive and the behavior you expect.
+Including the output of `sessionInfo()` in R can be helpful to reproduce the issue.
+Please see this [FAQ](https://community.rstudio.com/t/faq-whats-a-reproducible-example-reprex-and-how-do-i-create-one/5219), which has a number of useful tips on creating great reproducible examples.

 [![Displayr logo](https://mwmclean.github.io/img/logo-header.png)](https://www.displayr.com)